aminbeigi/Password-Manager/README.md

 ## Description
 A basic GUI that allows you to store your emails, password and account information.
-Plain text passwords stored inside `password.txt` are encrytped using the Fernet recipe (symmetric key encryption)>
+Plain text passwords stored inside `password.txt` are encrytped using the Fernet recipe (symmetric key encryption).

 ## Requirements
 * TK version 8.6+